top of page

 300449022_5526331217433902_8457845355087801273_n.jpg

 Since 2015 we have given Welcome Packs to newly-arrived refugee children aged 0-18 years, initially from Syria but more recently from Afghanistan, Ukraine, Sudan and other countries.
-To date we've distributed nearly 1000 packs.
+To date we've distributed over 1000 packs.

 The backpacks can be used as school bags and contain stationery, water bottles and snack or lunch boxes, hats, scarves and gloves, underwear, pyjamas, soft toys, books, games and a Welcome to Edinburgh booklet in English and their first language.
+We also provide New Baby Welcome Packs and Starting School Packs.

 HAPPINESS GROUP